jivancsics/robosuite_CRiSE137/README.md

 # CRiSE 1-3-7 — Compilations of Real-World inspired Robotic Task Simulation Environments

 CRiSE 1-3-7 constitute three compilations of real-world inspired robotic task simulation environments that serve as simulation platforms to execute and test Meta-Reinforcement Learning (MRL) algorithms.
 All three compilations of simulation environments are inspired by the robotic setup at the TU Vienna Automation and Control Institute's Robotics Laboratory.
+This repository was developed in the course of the equally labelled master thesis.

 **CRiSE 7** consists of seven meta-train tasks and three meta-test tasks, which all shall be solved successfully with a KUKA LBR IIWA14 robot.
 This robotic task compilation has the highest MRL complexity.